 (5) The contracting partner shall only have rights of set off and retention if its claim has been recognised by a court or is undisputed or if the counterclaim originates from the same contractual relationship.
 Should the delivery demonstrate defects, the rights of the contracting partner under §6 (5) of these provisions shall remain unaffected.

 (6) Should it become apparent after conclusion of the contract that the claim of Genesis to the invoice sum is being endangered due to incapacity of the contracting partner to provide consideration (for example due to an application for the opening of insolvency proceedings), in accordance with the statutory regulations, Genesis shall be entitled to refuse to provide performance and, if applicable, it may rescind the contract following the setting of a deadline (§ 321 of the German Civil Code, BGB).
-In case of contracts for the manufacture of specific items (making to specification), Genesis can declare the rescission immediately; the statutory regulations concerning the lack of necessity of the setting of deadlines shall remain unaffected.
+In case of contracts for the manufacture of specific items (making to specification), Genesis can declare the rescission immediately; the statutory regulations concerning the lack of necessity of the Setting of deadlines shall remain unaffected.

 (1) Until full payment of all current and future claims under the sales agreement and an ongoing business relationship (secured claims), Genesis reserves ownership in relation to the goods which have been sold.

 (2) The said goods which are subject to reservation of ownership may not be pledged to third parties or provided as security until full payment of the secured claims has taken place.
-The contracting partner must immediately notify Genesis in writing if any third party action take place against the goods which belong to Genesis.
+The contracting partner must immediately notify Genesis in writing if any third party action takes place against the goods which belong to Genesis.

 (3) In case of behaviour on the part of the contracting partner which is in breach of contract, in particular in case of non-payment of the purchase price which is due, Genesis is entitled, in accordance with the statutory regulations, to rescind the contract and/or demand return of the goods which are subject to reservation of ownership.
 Should the contracting partner fail to pay the purchase price which is due, Genesis is entitled to assert the said rights, should Genesis have set the contracting partner a reasonable deadline to make payment first without success or should such a setting of a deadline not be required in accordance with the statutory regulations.